-The Apprenticeship support programme is specifically to support employers to retain and bring on new apprentices.
-This Employer wage subsidy fund is available, in addition to the Free Trades Training (TTAF), through one of the following 3 programmes along with support for existing Group Training Schemes:
+The Apprenticeship support programme supports employers to retain and bring on new apprentices.
+This employer wage subsidy fund is available, in addition to the Targeted Training and Apprenticeship Fund, through one of the following 3 programmes, along with support for existing Group Training Schemes:

 - in their first 24 months of training (this includes any previous apprenticeship enrolment with the same transitional ITO or provider).

 - Until 4 August 2022, $1,000 per month for an apprentice who is in their first 12 months of training.